OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/state-monitor-esp32.md

 A single I2C bus can only support up to a maximum of 8x MCP23017 chips (addresses `0x20-0x27`).
 Therefore the maximum number of supported inputs is 128 (i.e. 8x MCP23017s * 16x I/O pins), or 32 ports.

 ## Configuration
-The device can be configured by publishing an MQTT message to this topic:
+Each INPUT can be configured by publishing an MQTT message to this topic;
 ```
 [PREFIX/]conf/CLIENTID[/SUFFIX]
 ```